-The ICANN organization has various resources available for registry operators.
+The ICANN org has various resources available for registry operators.
 These include Frequently Asked Questions (FAQs) and How to Guides for registry services.
 Below are links to such resources:

 Emergency Back-end Registry Operator (EBERO) – The establishment of Emergency Back-End Registry Operators, or EBEROs, are an important innovation of the New gTLD Program.
 The EBERO program mitigates risks to the stability and security of the Domain Name System in the event of New gTLD operator failure.